Red, yellow, orange, purple, green. They’re here!

 You don’t have to “sun dry” them, your oven can do the work, and does not rely on the weather since our New England summers can be quite humid and wet, not ideal drying conditions.

 Those 100 cherry tomatoes?
-They ended up sliced in half and placed cut-side up on a parchment lined baking sheet, drizzled with a bit of olive oil, to rest in my convection oven for four hours at 175 degrees.
+They ended up sliced in half and placed cut-side up on a parchment lined baking sheets, drizzled with a bit of olive oil, to rest in my convection oven for four hours at 175 degrees.
 If your stove does not go that low, put it on the lowest setting and prop open the door.
 The time will vary greatly, so check at two hours; it may need more than four hours, it all depends on the size.

 The texture will feel dry, but still rubbery, and they will have an intense sweetness.
 Once dried, place them in olive oil and store in the refrigerator with some herbs to impart more flavor, or store as is in a jar in a cool dry area.